See How To Dress Smart To An Interview

 - It is expected of you to wear a suit for interviews.
 “Suit” means the works: a matching jacket and pants, dress shirt, tie, coordinating socks and dress shoes.
 A dark-coloured suit with light coloured shirt should be your best option.

 - Your suit should be comfortable and should fit you well so that you look and act your best.
+It shouldn’t be oversized and it shouldn’t be too tight.
 Like i said earlier, make sure you avoid loud colours and flashy ties.
 Use moderate colours.
+Moderation is the key point here

 - Your clothes should be neat, clean, and well pressed.
-If you don’t have an iron, either buy one or be prepared to visit the dry-cleaner’s often.
-Shower or bathe the morning of the interview.
-Wear deodorant.
+If you don’t have an iron, either buy one or be prepared to visit the dry-cleaners often.
+I remember one of the interviews i had to attend before i started this blog, i had to walk some miles to press my clothes in a friend’s house.
+Shower or bathe in the morning of the interview.
+Wear nice deodorant.
 Don’t wear cologne or aftershave.
 You don’t want to smell overpowering or worse.

 This is very important as you don’t know how your system might react to the food you will eat before going out so as not to disturb you will facing your interviewers.
 So it’s advisable you go empty if you know what i mean.